 Pitch your tent in a shady grove with a view of the farm and Lookout Mountain or in a shady area near the spring.
-Access to water spigots near both areas.
+Access to water spigots at homesite.
 Very private.
-Near Little River Canyon and the wonderful mountain town of Mentone, AL. We have 50 acres of pasture surrounded by dense hillsides of trees.
-Texas Longhorn cattle and free-range chickens.
-Fresh farm eggs, honey, pears and blueberries are sometimes available for sale.
+Near Little River Canyon and the wonderful mountain town of Mentone, Close to Ft.
+Payne-home of country music supergroup Alabama.
+We have 50 acres of pasture surrounded by hillsides of dense trees.
+Texas Lon

 - Check in: After 2PM

 - Cancellation policy: Flexible

 - Accepts bookings: 12 months out Weeknight discount: 10% off

 Natural features you'll find at Springhorn Ranch in Alabama.